saturnflyer/surrounded/README.md

 [![Coverage Status](https://coveralls.io/repos/saturnflyer/surrounded/badge.png)](https://coveralls.io/r/saturnflyer/surrounded)
 [![Gem Version](https://badge.fury.io/rb/surrounded.png)](http://badge.fury.io/rb/surrounded)

-# Get work done with only what you need and nothing more.

-Surrounded is designed to help you better manage your business logic.
+Surrounded is designed to help you better manage your business logic by keeping cohesive behaviors together.
+Bring objects together to implement your use cases and gain behavior only when necessary.

 ## How to think about your objects